-Assessment Feedback: All students will receive their marks within two weeks of the assignment deadline.
-Answers from the class tests will be given after the deadline.
+Assessment Feedback: All students will receive their coursework marks and feedback within two weeks of the assignment deadline.

-Failure Redemption: This module can be redeemed via supplementary examination during the August supplementary exam period.
-This will form 100% of the module mark.
+Failure Redemption: The coursework components can be redeemed by a supplementary coursework shortly before the August supplementary exam period.
+The examination component can be redeemed via a supplementary examination during the August supplementary exam period.

 Year 2 supplementary exam marks are capped at 40%.